jswymer/mydoctest/articles/receivables-how-map-text-recurring-payments-accounts-auto-reconcilliation.md

 3. Choose the **Map Text to Account** action.
 The **Text-to-Account Mapping** window opens.
 4. In the **Mapping Text** field, enter any text that occurs on payments that you want to post to specified accounts without applying to an open entry.
 You can enter up to 50 characters.

-    **Note**: If no other payments or incoming documents exist with the mapping text in question, then only a part of the text on the payment or incoming documents needs to exist as a mapping text for the mapping to occur.
+    **Note**: If no other payments or incoming documents exist with the mapping text in question, then the text-to-account mapping will occur even when only a part of the text on the payment or incoming document exists as a mapping text.
-5. In the **Vendor No.** field, enter the vendor that incoming documents containing the mapping text will be created for, or thet payments will be posted to.
+5. In the **Vendor No.** field, enter the vendor that incoming documents containing the mapping text will be created for, or that payments will be posted to.
 For more information, see [How to: Use OCR to Turn PDF and Image Files into Electronic Documents](across-how-use-ocr-pdf-images-files.md).
 6. In the **Debit Acc.
 No.** field, enter the account that payments containing the mapping text will be posted to if they are incoming payments.
 For incoming payments, the sign of the value in the **Statement Amount** field is positive.
 7. In the **Credit Acc.
 No.** field, enter the account that payments containing the mapping text will be posted to if they are outgoing payments.
 For outgoing payments, the sign of the value in the **Statement Amount** field is negative.
 8. In the **Bal.
 Source Type** field, specify if the payment will be posted to a general ledger account or to a customer or vendor account.